psychopy/psychopy/docs/source/usingplugins.rst

 One may use plugins to add new classes and functions to PsychoPy, for instance creating a new stimulus class and have it appear in `psychopy.visual`.
 Other users can then download and install your plugin package and use it too.
-Another use of plugins is to modify existing PsychoPy code to add or replace extant attributes of modules and classes.
+Another use of plugins is to modify existing PsychoPy code to add or replace attributes of extant modules and classes.
 This can be leveraged to add new features or to fix bugs between release cycles.
 Since plugins are standard Python packages changes can be easily applied across multiple systems.

-Consider using plugins to distribute code which cannot be contributed to the main project.
-Reasons for this may include:
+Consider using plugins to distribute code which cannot be contributed to the main PsychoPy project for reasons that may include:

 * **Niche use**, not many people use the feature and will add bloat to PsychoPy which increases workload when testing and packaging.